AMD-OSX/AMD_Vanilla/README.md

 This quirk provides the kernel with the CPU frequencies for macOS to boot.

-# Read Me First!
-### Do not use the Clover Configurator Application.
-It will remove sections from the kernel patches breaking them!

 Patches are now universal across 15h, 16h, 17h and 19h.

 Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.